ReverendRetro/SimpleDiscordRSS/README.md

 - Easy to Deploy: Can be run directly with Python or as a persistent service using Gunicorn and systemd.

+- Naming Feeds: Set the name for a feed to keep track of the channel and server it belongs to.

+- Backups: Export a JSON with your feeds to import into the bot elsewhere, or recover in a disaster scenario.

+- Secure Login: The file with the admin username and password salts and hashes the password so it is not plaintext.

 # Requirements

 - A Linux server (e.g., Debian, Ubuntu) or a local machine for hosting.
-Also should work on Windows and MacOS but I am unsure how to test there.
+Also should work on Windows and MacOS but I have no way of testing there.

 - Python 3.8+